-A stop line is a required solid white line, 12-24"-wide, extending across all vehicle approach lanes to indicate where vehicles must stop in compliance with a stop sign or signal.
-Likewise, a yield line is an optional row of white triangles placed across approach lanes to indicate the point at which vehicles must yield at locations without a signal or stop sign.
-Advance stop and yield lines are placed further back from the crosswalk to enhance pedestrian visibility.
+A stop line is a required solid white line, 12 to 24 inches wide, extending across all vehicle approach lanes to indicate where vehicles must stop in compliance with a stop sign or signal.
+A yield line is an optional row of white triangles placed across approach lanes to indicate the point at which vehicles must yield at locations without a signal or stop sign.